jhill1/SEPwC/source/Python_numpy.inc.rst

 In order to remove elements from an array, it's simple to use indexing to select the elements that you want to keep.

-To read more about concatenate, see: `concatenate`.
+To read more about concatenate, see: `concatenate help <https://numpy.org/doc/stable/reference/generated/numpy.concatenate.html>`_.

 How do you know the shape and size of an array?